stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <p>*Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi.
 “Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
 Under review at Journal of Cultural Analytics. <br>
 <small><i>In this article, I was responsible for all writing, designing the disambiguation pipeline, and analyzing the results.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi.
 “The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
-Under review at Journal of Cultural Analytics. <br> In this article, I was responsible for ... </i></small></p>
+Under review at Journal of Cultural Analytics. <br>
+<small><i>In this article, I was responsible for ... </i></small></p>

 <h3>Article Projects</h3>